Editor & IDE Integration

 🛠️ TypeScript Plugin (Advanced/Custom)

-TypeScript language service plugin that provides IDE support for .valype.ts
+TypeScript language service plugin that provides IDE support for .valype.ts files.

 Features